srifqi/superflat/README.txt

 # License
 MIT License (code) and CC BY-SA 3.0 (media) (see LICENSE file)

-# Feature
+# Features
-- Costumize world generation layer by layer
+- Customize world generation layer by layer
 - Decoration (optional)
-- If you fall, you will be returned to surface
+- If you fall, you will be returned to the surface

 # How to Modify
 1. Open parameter.lua file.
-2. Change sflat.Y_ORIGIN to adjust first layer's pos (default: 1).
+2. Change sflat.Y_ORIGIN to adjust first layer's y-level (default: 1).
-3. Change sflat.BLOCKS to adjust the composition of the world (code: layers from bottom to top;biome,decoration) (examples available).
+3. Change sflat.BLOCKS to adjust the composition of the world (code: layers from bottom to top;biome,decoration) (examples below).

 Note: If the specified node does not exist, the air node will be used.

-## Modify existing world
+## Modify an Existing World
 1. Open superflat.txt file in your world's folder.
 2. Do like editing parameter.lua file.

-## List of biomes
+## List of Biomes
-- Frozen River
+- Frozen River (no decoration for now)
-- River
+- River (no decoration for now)
-- Ice Plains
+- Ice Plains (no decoration for now)
 - Ice Plains Spikes
 - Flower Plains
 - Plains